Ezhuthachan (caste): Customs, inheritance and worship methods

-Though there are little differences in customs locally, Nearly Tamil practices followed.
-According to William logan's Malabar manual this caste followed a Modified Makkathayam (Patriarchy / Patrilineal system of inheritance) in which the property descends from father to son but not from father to daughter.
-At the wedding ceremonies there are rituals like Ganapathy homam(ritual dedicated to Lord Ganesha, performed to seek his blessings), Dhakshina giving(Give donation to elders and seek blessings) and Panigrahanam(The groom holds the hand of the bride).
-There was no Polygamy and Polyandry prevailed, but widow remarried.
-Peculiarities in death rituals of Ezhuthachan caste, Points they were foreign caste.
-Ezhuthachan caste worshiped Ganapathy, Vettakkorumakan, Shakti, Bhagavati, Vishnumaya.
+Though there are slight local differences in customs, Tamil practices are generally followed.
+According to William Logan's Malabar Manual, this caste followed a modified Makkathayam (patriarchal / patrilineal system of inheritance), in which property descended from father to son but not from father to daughter.
+At wedding ceremonies, there are rituals such as Ganapathy homam (a ritual dedicated to Lord Ganesha, performed to seek his blessings), Dhakshina giving (giving donations to elders and seeking their blessings), and Panigrahanam (the groom holds the hand of the bride).
+There was no polygamy, and polyandry prevailed, but widows remarried.
+There are peculiarities in the death rituals of the Ezhuthachan caste that indicate that they were a foreign caste.
+The Ezhuthachan caste worshipped Ganapathy, Vettakkorumakan, Shakti, Bhagavati, and Vishnumaya.

-It is believed that Adi Shankara instructed Kadupattans in Shakti worship; Even now their descendants follow this tradition and claim it is inherited from their forefathers.
+It is believed that Adi Shankara instructed Kadupattans in Shakti worship.
+Even now, their descendants follow this tradition and claim that it was inherited from their forefathers.